project-a/bingads-performance-downloader/README.md

                                       ABCDefgh!1234567890"
       --data_dir TEXT                 The directory where result data is written to.
 Default: "/tmp/bingads/"
+      --ad_performance_data_file TEXT
+                                      The name of the file the ad performance result is written to.
+Default:
+                                      "ad_performance.csv.gz"
+      --keyword_performance_data_file TEXT
+                                      The name of the file the keyword performance result is written to.
+Default:
+                                      "keyword_performance.csv.gz"
+      --campaign_performance_data_file TEXT
-      --data_file TEXT                The name of the file the result is written to.
-Default: "ad_performance.csv.gz"
+                                        The name of the file the campaign performance result is written to.
+Default:
+                                        "campaign_performance.csv.gz"
       --first_date TEXT               The first day from which on data will be downloaded.
 Default: "2015-01-01"
       --environment TEXT              The deployment environment.
 Default:
                                       "production"
-      --timeout INTEGER               The maximum amount of time (in milliseconds) that you want to wait for the report download.
+      --timeout TEXT                  The maximum amount of time (in milliseconds) that you want to wait for the report download.
 Default: "3600000"
-      --total_attempts_for_single_file INTEGER
+      --total_attempts_for_single_day TEXT
-                                      The attempts to download a single file in case of HTTP errors or timeouts.
-Default:
+                                      The attempts to download a single day (ad and keyword performance) in case of HTTP errors or timeouts.
+Default: "5"
-                                      "5"
-      --retry_timeout_interval INTEGER
-                                      number of seconds to wait before trying again to download a single day.
+      --retry_timeout_interval TEXT   number of seconds to wait before trying again to download a single day.
 Default:
                                       "10"
       --help                          Show this message and exit.